bestat/AirSim/README.md

 - You no longer need to write down settings.json.
 The AirSimGameMode begins with ComputerVisionPawn by default.
 You can set the capture image size, postprocess settings from the AirSim Python client dynamically.
 - We support MetaHuman models developed by Quixel.
 Download it from Quixel Bridge and export it to your uproject.
 Please see /PythonClient/bestat/generator_script.py how to use the customized API's to manipulate these models.
 - You can spawn static meshes with simSpawnObject API.
 To change the current level, use simLoadLevel API.
+- Default Segmentation initialization setting is changed to None.
+You need to set segmentation ID explicitly on the editor or API to objects of your interest.

 ## Last announcement